-This leaflet provides you with information about stage 1B melanoma.
-The following information tells you what a stage 1B melanoma is, what will be the investigations/treatments and where to find out more information.
+This leaflet provides you with information about stage 2 melanoma.
+In particular, it tells you what a stage 2 melanoma is, what will be the investigations/treatments and where to find out more information.
 It has been prepared in response to some of the questions people with melanoma often ask.